mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 WWORLDORLD C CREATIONREATION WORLD CREATION

-TAS: TAS: This is a Traveller’s Aid Society Hostel, where characters with TAS membership and their guests can stay.
+TAS: TAS: This is a Traveller's Aid Society Hostel, where characters with TAS membership and their guests can stay.
 TAS Hostels offer medical facilities for members, as well as supplies and luxuries not normally available on most worlds.
 TAS Hostels are a good source